 - Take placement assessments

-- Official Practice Tests (OPT’s) – These tests are required for each subject prior to taking the actual High School Equivalency Test (HiSET)
+- Official Practice Tests (OPT’s) – These tests are required for each of the five subject areas prior to taking the official High School Equivalency Test (HiSET)

 - Drop slip or letter of non-enrollment from the last high school attended